MSc in Project Management in the Built Environment - September 2016 or January 2017

-Assessment is 100% coursework, which includes a great variety of types of work, including quizzes taken remotely on Brookes Virtual.
+Assessment is 100% coursework, which includes a great variety of types of work, including quizzes taken remotely on Moodle (Brookes' virtual learning environment- VLE).
 Material can be downloaded from our virtual learning environment and closed discussions can take place.
-It also enables on-campus and distance-learning students to remain in contact with each other.
+It also enables on-campus and open-learning students to remain in contact with each other.

 The MSc in Project Management in the Built Environment is open to students who hold a good undergraduate honours degree (2.1 or above) in any discipline.

 We will also consider applications from candidates with relevant experience (or an alternative qualification) and demonstrable ability to study at master's level.

 Normally, applicants for distance-learning study should also have at least six months' work experience in a sector of the construction industry and are normally required to be in full-time employment.

 - At least 6.5 in IELTS, with a minimum of 6.0 across all four components of the test

 English requirements for visas If you need a student visa to enter the UK you will need to meet the UK Visas and Immigration minimum language requirements as well as the university's requirements.Find out more about English language requirements.

 International applications Preparation courses for International and EU students We offer a range of courses to help you to meet the entry requirements for this course and also familiarise you with university life.
 You may also be able to apply for one student visa to cover both courses.

 - Take our Pre-Master's course to help you to meet both the English language and academic entry requirements for your master's course.